-The financial flaws you should give up for Lent
+The financial bad habits you should give up for Lent... and then for good

-Why not use Lent as a time to sort out your bank balance?
+Why not use Lent as a time to sort out your finances?

 Today is the first day of Lent.
 It marks the 40 days and nights that Christians believe Jesus fasted in the desert.
-Many attempt to follow his lead by ditching something for those forty days, whether it's alcohol, crisps or some other luxury.
+Many attempt to follow his lead by ditching something for this period, whether it's alcohol, crisps or something more substantial.

-When it comes to your finances most people are guilty of making bad mistakes which are costing them money.
-So why not take this period to look over your bank balance and work out where you could be saving a few pounds.
+When it comes to finances many people are guilty of making bad mistakes which are costing them money.
+So why not use this period to look over your financial habits.
+Are you guilty of any of the below?

 1. Only using one supermarket